August 22, 2025

 Encourage customer feedback and use it to refine your approach.
 In doing so, you establish an ongoing loop to keep your content relevant.

 Approximately 20% of searches performed on the Google app are voice searches.
-Marketers should consider conversational searches when optimizing content.
+Consider conversational searches when optimizing content.

 Review your voice search analytics to see what users are asking and adjust your content to address their questions.